chrisguindon/chrisguindon.github.io/content/post/eca-renewal-reminder-announcement.md

 For those covered only by a standalone ECA, if it expires, you won't be allowed to contribute to open source projects at Eclipse until you sign it again.
 Specifically:

-* You will no longer be able to **push changes** to Eclipse project repositories hosted on [Eclipse Foundation GitLab](https://gitlab.eclipse.org/eclipse).
+* You will no longer be able to **push changes** to an Eclipse project repositories hosted on [Eclipse Foundation GitLab](https://gitlab.eclipse.org/eclipse).
 * Any commits included in a GitHub Pull Request will **fail our automated ECA validation check**.

 If this happens, you can restore your contribution access by visiting [https://accounts.eclipse.org/user/eca](https://accounts.eclipse.org/user/eca) and signing the ECA.
 Your ability to contribute will be restored once the new agreement is processed, which may take 5 to 15 minutes for our system caches to update.